Bee Repopulation Plan Can Benefit Both Ecosystem And Economy

 Most government responses to the issue have been problematic at best.
 Brazil voted to lift restrictions on pesticides earlier this year in an effort to boost their stagnating economy, while many nations in the EU have imposed bans on most insecticides and begun wildflower planting programs designed to lure pollinators.
 While Brazil’s decision will clearly continue to harm bee populations, the EU programs have proved expensive.

 Christmann’s plan would both reduce government expenditure while also bringing increased income to farmers.
 She tested her theory in field trials in Uzbekistan and Morocco, in which her technique was tested against control groups of pure monocultures.
 Christmann found that the test fields cultivated a greater abundance and diversity of pollinators, while also allowing crops to be pollinated more efficiently, reduced pests such as aphids and greenfly, and increased both the quantity and quality of yields.
 In each of the four climatic regions that Christmann tested, the total income of all farmers decreased, with marked gains in fallow fields and on farms without honeybees.
-Massive gains in yield were reported on some crops, such as the semi-arid pumpkin crop that increased 561%.
+Massive gains in yield were reported on some crops, such as the semi-arid pumpkin crop that increased 561 percent.

 Christmann’s technique is to essentially devote every fourth cultivation strip to flowering crops, while also lacing the land with cheap nesting support such as old wood and beaten soil that could provide burrows for ground-nesting pollinators, and planting sunflowers nearby as a wind shelter.